-Maintain an awareness of best practice both within the energy industry and related industries both locally and internationally.
-Develop and/or maintain a good understanding of the principles and practices within the organisation and the industry.
-Develop and/or maintain a good understanding of related external issues and how they apply to their specific area of policy expertise.
+····· Foster good relations with outside stakeholders to facilitate good working relationships and information flows that will enhance project delivery in all areas of policy making.
 Leadership Lead specific projects as required.
-Demonstrate accountability and strong focus on delivery in your role within Wholesale.
-Demonstrate importance of collaborative approach by working closely with other branches within the Utility Regulator and other key stakeholders.
+Take ownership and responsibility for these projects and drive forward to conclusion ensuring all milestones are met.
+Lead specific working groups or forums as required (may include internal and external participants).
+Demonstrate accountability and strong focus on delivery in your role within the Retail and Consumer Protection directorate.
+Demonstrate a creative and innovative approach to policy development and resolving issues Demonstrate the importance of having a collaborative approach by working closely with other branches within the Retail and Consumer Protection Directorate, industry participants, consumer representatives, external advisors and other key stakeholders.
+Manage external consultants as required ensuring delivery of agreed objectives and outputs and ensuring maximum value for the UR.
 Financial Management Ensure work objectives are delivered within agreed timescales and budgets.
-Contribute to the planning and monitoring of the Wholesale budget as appropriate.
+Contribute to the planning and monitoring of the Retail directorate budget as appropriate.
+Financial management of consultancy contracts and liaison with UR finance branch as required.
+Formulation of tender documentation and scoring.
 Health & Safety Demonstrate responsibility for your own health and safety and that of those with whom you work.
-Contribute to an environment where Health and Safety is promoted and responsibility taken for resolving any issues within Wholesale directorate.
+Contribute to an environment where Health and Safety is promoted and responsibility taken for resolving any issues within Retail directorate.
 Risk Management Contribute to the identification of risks, implement and manage appropriate measures to minimise risk within the directorate and inputting onto the Risk Register as required.
-Customer Services Respond to external queries and consultations as appropriate.
-Networking Develop effective working relationship with the senior management team and key members of the regulated companies to ensure effective regulation.
-Build relationships with key stakeholders in relation to e.g. strategy and policy development etc.
+Help to identify, implement and manage appropriate measures to minimise risk to the Retail directorate.
+Ensure compliance with organisational policies and procedures, such as performance management and information management.
+Customer Services Respond to external queries and complaints as appropriate and in line with the UR policy for Appeals, Disputes and Complaints.
+Respond to consultations as appropriate.
+Networking Develop effective working relationship with the senior management team and key members of stakeholder organisations, government departments, and regulated companies to ensure effective regulation.
+Build relationships with key stakeholders in relation to strategy and policy development etc.

-The Utility Regulator's statutory remit and organisational structure is continuing to evolve.
-It is therefore quite possible that the scope of the advertised role may evolve significantly with consequential changes to the job description.
+Our statutory remit and organisational structure is continuing to evolve.
+It is possible that this may lead to changes in the job description outlined as a consequence.